LIHPC-Computational-Geometry/honeycomb/user-guide/src/index.md

 ## Honeycomb

 Honeycomb aims to provide a safe, efficient and scalable implementation of combinatorial maps for meshing applications.
-More specifically, the goal is to converge towards a (or multiple) structure(s) adapted to algorithms exploiting GPUs and many-core architectures.
+More specifically, the goal is to converge towards a (or multiple) structure(s) adapted to algorithms exploiting many-core architectures.

 The current objective is to